White Chocolate Coconut Pudding | Ultralight Backpacking Recipe

 If your backpacking dessert experience stops at freeze-dried ice cream, prepare to be pleasantly surprised!
 Backcountry Foodie’s instant pudding recipes are just about as easy as opening that pouch of ice cream and (if you ask us) much more satisfying.
 This backpacking instant pudding recipe contains just four simple ingredients that will generally be available at any grocery store.
 Also, it is several dollars cheaper than commercial freeze-dried ice cream pouches and packs almost 300 more calories per serving.

-You might be wondering why a dietitian is trying to convince you to eat backpacking desserts.
+You might wonder why a dietitian is trying to convince you to eat backpacking desserts.
 Isn’t there something wrong with that??

-If you’re concerned about including added sugar in your hiking diet, you might enjoy this post where we take a deep dive into the science behind added sugar and hiking performance.
+If you’re concerned about including added sugar in your hiking diet, you might enjoy this post, which explores the science behind added sugar and hiking performance.

-If you find that you enjoy our pudding recipe, consider giving our Trailside Tiramisu backpacking dessert recipe a try as well!
+If you enjoy our White Chocolate Coconut pudding recipe, try our Trailside Tiramisu backpacking dessert recipe as well!

 White Chocolate Coconut Pudding